This vintage map heart garland is an update of the repurposed map decorations I made for my home over Christmas.

 Punch out lots of heart shapes from your vintage map.
 You will need six for each map ornament.
 Then multiply that by how long you want the heart garland to be.

-2. Next, when you have punched all the hearts you need, fold each one in half.
+Step 2: When you have punched all the hearts you need, fold each one in half.
 Fold down the centerline to the tip of the map heart.

 How about framing a personalized map heart as Valentine’s gift?